Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Equivariant quantum cohomology, GLSM, and integrable model

-\eqref{eq:Bethelikedual} also agrees with the twisted chiral ring relation.\footnote{There is another way of identification, but considering Seiberg-like duality above identification is more appropriate.} Using tilde to the parameters in $U(n-r)$ GLSM, \eqref{eq:parameters1} and \eqref{eq:paradual} provide the relation of twisted mass parameters and FI-parameter in $U(r)$ and $U(n-r)$ GLSM
+\eqref{eq:Bethelikedual} also agrees with the twisted chiral ring relation.\footnote{There is another way of identification, but considering the Seiberg-like duality above identification is more appropriate.} From \eqref{eq:generators}, \eqref{eq:parameters1} and \eqref{eq:paradual}, the relation of twisted mass parameters and FI-parameter in $U(r)$ and $U(n-r)$ GLSM is

+We begin with the simplest case, which corresponds to the partition function.
+From \eqref{equivint}, we obtain